-THE ONLINE ADVISEMENT AND APPLICATION PERIOD FOR THE JANUARY 2015 ADMISSION WILL BEGIN MAY 1, 2014 AND CONCLUDE JUNE 30, 2014.
+THE ONLINE ADVISEMENT AND APPLICATION PERIOD FOR THE JANUARY 2015 ONLINE PROGRAM IS NOW CLOSED.
+ADVISING FOR THE JANUARY 2016 PROGRAM WILL BEGIN MAY 1, 2015.

 Online Vocational Nursing